joedio/WatirWorks/README.md

 WatirWorks

-Copyright (c) 2008-2012, Joe DiMauro.
+Copyright (c) 2008-2015, Joe DiMauro.
 All rights reserved.

 = Welcome to WatirWorks!

 == Introduction

-WatirWorks is a test toolkit for Ruby, Watir, FireWatir, Watir-webdriver.
+WatirWorks is a test toolkit for Ruby, and  Watir-webdriver.

 Its a collection of information and utilities written in Ruby and Watir for developing and executing automated tests.
-Its focused at testers who are just starting to use Ruby/Watir.
+Its focused at testers who are just starting to use Ruby/WatirWebdriver.
 As such it is highly documented to help get folks on board.
 While
 Ruby and Watir to some extent are more of a programming language than a toolkit WatirWorks aims to provide several tools for your toolkit.